markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

     # crop and push
     crop_img = frame_without_boxes[ymin:ymax, xmin:xmax]
     push_to_s3(crop_img, i)

     # remember the time of the last push
     last_bird_pushed = timestamp

 # Store label and probability to send to cloud
 cloud_output[output_map[obj['label']]] = obj['prob']
 ```

-#### Code from push_to_s3 for publishing the cropped image to S3
+#### Code from 'push_to_s3' for publishing the cropped image to S3

-Here is code from a utility function that takes the cropped image, encodes it as a jpg file, and creates an S3 object for the file.
+Here is code from a utility function called `push_to_s3` that takes the cropped image, encodes it as a jpg file, and creates an S3 object from that file.
 It stores the file in the `birds` folder in the supplied S3 bucket, and it automatically creates subfolders based on date and time for an organized collection of cropped images.

 ```
 timestamp = int(time.time())